Peruvian Alpaca Rugs

 Rugs should be vacuumed weekly, preferably using a vacuum cleaner without a beater bar.
 For spills, rugs can be dabbed lightly with water and ordinary shampoo.
 Send them out annually to an expert rug cleaner.
 Do not scotch guard or use chemical solvents.

-Care for Throws and Pillows
+Care for Fabric, Throws and Pillows

 Care for Outdoor Fabric